jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) A person who has been disqualified by order of a District Court from holding or obtaining a driver licence may appeal to the High Court against a decision of a District Court by—
   (a) refusing to grant the person a limited licence; or (b) refusing to reduce the person's disqualification.
-(2) If it thinks fit, a District Court may, on an application by a person who has appealed to the High Court under subsection (1) or section 107 or section 115 of the Summary Proceedings Act 1957, defer the operation of the disqualification order pending the determination of the appeal.
+(2) If it thinks fit, a District Court may, on an application by a person who has appealed to the High Court under subsection (1) or Part 6 of the Criminal Procedure Act 2011, defer the operation of the disqualification order pending the determination of the appeal.
 (2A) If the District Court refuses to defer the operation of the disqualification order pending the appeal, the person who applied for the disqualification order to be deferred may appeal to the High Court against that decision of the District Court.
-(2B) Part 4 of the Summary Proceedings Act 1957 applies, with the necessary modifications, to an appeal to the High Court under subsection (1) or subsection (2A).
+(2B) Subpart 2 of Part 6 of the Criminal Procedure Act 2011 applies, with the necessary modifications, to an appeal to the High Court under subsection (1) or subsection (2A).
-(3) A person who is disqualified by an order of the High Court from holding or obtaining a driver licence may, with the leave of the Court of Appeal, appeal to that court against a decision of the High Court—and the provisions of subsections (3) to (5) of section 379A of the Crimes Act 1961 apply with the necessary modifications, as if it were an appeal under that section.
+(3) A person who is disqualified by an order of the High Court from holding or obtaining a driver licence may, with the leave of the Court of Appeal, appeal to that court against a decision of the High Court—and the provisions of subpart 2 of Part 6 of the Criminal Procedure Act 2011 applies with the necessary modifications, as if it were an appeal under that section.
   (a) refusing to grant the person a limited licence; or (b) refusing to remove the person's disqualification;— (4) If an application is made to the Court of Appeal for leave to appeal to that court against a sentence of a District Court or the High Court that is or includes an order of disqualification, the High Court may, if it thinks fit, defer the operation of the order pending the application for leave to appeal and, if leave is granted, pending the determination of the appeal.